TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-asc-performance-outofmemory.md

     cloudEnvironments="public"
 />

-# Server is facing high memory usage
+# Server is facing out of memory errors

 <!--issueDescription-->
 The server <!--$ServerName-->ServerName<!--/$ServerName--> has total <!--$Count-->Count<!--/$Count--> Out of Memory errors from <!--$StartTime-->StartTime<!--/$StartTime-->(UTC) to <!--$EndTime-->EndTime<!--/$EndTime-->(UTC) .